vijilAI/docs/source/python-sdk/examples/run-your-first-test.md

     harnesses=["ethics"],
     harness_params={"sample_size": 1, "is_lite": True}
 )
+# If successful, returns dictionary with the following format:
 # {'id': 'df4584a5-e215-40d3-b758-d9bf63c37d99', 'status': 'CREATED'}
 ```

+## View evaluation status

 Take note of the `id` returned when you create an evaluation.
 Using that id, you can view the status of an evaluation: